 Mastering the Perfect Frikadellen Texture and Flavor Profile

-essential Ingredients and Seasoning Tips for Authentic Taste
+Essential Ingredients and Seasoning Tips for Authentic Taste

-- 500g ground beef (preferably 80% lean)
+- 500g ground beef (about 80% lean)

 - 1 medium onion, finely chopped